 Because your heat pump handles both heating and cooling, it experiences more wear and tear than separate systems.
 That’s why experts strongly recommend professional servicing twice a year.
 Think of it as a check-up in the spring to get ready for summer and another in the fall to prepare for winter.
 While once a year is the absolute minimum, a bi-annual schedule ensures your system is always ready for the season ahead.
 Signing up for a service maintenance program is a great way to make this happen automatically, so you never have to worry about forgetting to book an appointment.
 A technician can spot small issues before they become major, expensive problems.

-The Best Time of Year for a Tune-Up
+When Is the Best Time for a Tune-Up?

 Timing is everything when it comes to heat pump maintenance.
 The best times to schedule a professional tune-up are during the milder seasons—spring and fall.
 A springtime service call ensures your system is prepared to handle the summer heat efficiently, so you aren’t caught with a malfunctioning unit on the first hot day.
 Similarly, a fall appointment gets your heat pump ready for its heating duties before the first cold snap arrives.
 Scheduling during these off-peak seasons is not only proactive but can also be more convenient, as HVAC technicians are often less busy than they are in the middle of summer or winter.
 This simple planning keeps your residential HVAC system reliable year-round.